Home Research Teaching resources

 Current situation

-Recently graduated from ENS Ulm, I am starting my PhD in Lyon in the INRIA Beagle team.
+Recently graduated from ENS Ulm, I am doing my PhD in Lyon in the INRIA Beagle team.

-My thesis focuses on the study of eukaryotic genome architecture, using the Aevol software.
+My thesis focuses on the study of eukaryotic and prokaryotic genome architecture, using the Aevol software.
+From April to July 2024, I will be at the Univerity of Sherbrooke (Canada) for a research visit in collaboration with Manuel Lafont.

 I spend my free time reading, playing volleyball, coding, and using Wikipedia and Twitter.